Sarvesh-Kesharwani/YouInsta/TROUBLESHOOTING.md

 ## Upload Button Not Loading JSON File

-If the "📁 Upload" button is not loading the `memorized_clips.json` file, here are the most common causes and solutions:
+If the "📁 Upload" button is not loading the `clips.json` file, here are the most common causes and solutions:

 ### 1. No JSON File Present
-**Problem**: The `memorized_clips.json` file doesn't exist in your directory.
+**Problem**: The `clips.json` file doesn't exist in your directory.

 **Solution**:
 - Use the "📝 Create Sample File" button to generate a template
-- Or use the "💾 Save to File" button after memorizing some clips
+- Or use the "💾 Save to File" button after watching some clips
 - Place the generated file in the root of your directory (same level as "relax" and "study" folders)

 ### 2. Incorrect File Structure